ArcticSnow/TopoPyScale/README.md

 ## Contribution Workflow
 **Please follow these simple rules:**
-1. a bug -> fix it!
+1. All contribution welcome!
+2. Found a bug -> Check the issue page.
+If you have a solution let us know.
-2. an idea or a bug you cannot fix? -> create a new [issue](https://github.com/ArcticSnow/TopoPyScale/issues) if none doesn't already exist.
-If one exist, then add material to it.
+2. No idea on moving furhter -> then create a new [issue](https://github.com/ArcticSnow/TopoPyScale/issues)
-3. wanna develop a new feature/idea? -> create a new branch.
+3. Wanna develop a new feature/idea? -> create a new branch.
 Go wild.
 Merge with main branch when accomplished.
 4. Create release version when significant improvements and bug fixes have been done.
 Coordinate with others on [Discussions](https://github.com/ArcticSnow/TopoPyScale/discussions)

 **Create a new release:**